vuejs/eslint-plugin-vue/docs/rules/no-async-in-computed-properties.md

-# Check if there are no asynchronous actions inside computed properties (no-async-in-computed-properties)
+# disallow asynchronous actions in computed properties (no-async-in-computed-properties)

 Computed properties should be synchronous.
 Asynchronous actions inside them may not work as expected and can lead to an unexpected behaviour, that's why you should avoid them.
 If you need async computed properties you might want to consider using additional plugin [vue-async-computed]